 - Allow them to take the inhaler

-Asthma UK have created a video which demonstrates the correct use of a pMDI inhaler.
+Asthma + Lung UK have created a video which demonstrates the correct use of a pMDI inhaler.

-The usual dose of reliever inhaler is 2 puffs with a 30 seconds - to a minute pause between each puff.
-If there is no improvement then you can continue to take a puff per minute until your symptoms improve significantly, or until you've taken 10 puffs.
+The usual dose of reliever inhaler is 2 puffs with a 30 second to one minute pause between each puff.
+If there is no improvement then you can continue to take one puff per minute until your symptoms improve significantly, or until you've taken 10 puffs.

 If your symptoms have not improved or if you feel worse after the first 10 puffs, dial 999 for an ambulance